Plugin Troubleshooting

 claude plugin uninstall archcore@archcore-pluginsclaude plugin install archcore@archcore-pluginsFor local dev installs, ensure bin/* scripts are executable (chmod +x bin/*).

-Section titled “MCP server not found”Symptom: Commands run but the agent reports “MCP tool not available” or “server not connected”.
+Section titled “MCP server not found (Claude Code)”Symptom: Commands run but the agent reports “MCP tool not available” or “server not connected”.

 Section titled “Writes blocked unexpectedly”Symptom: The agent tries to fix a typo in a .archcore/ file and gets blocked.
 The hook says “use MCP tools instead”.